caganseyrek/QuickTOC/README.md

 .toc-triplesublist { /* this class is not used when h1 is not included  */ }
 ```

-If you want to change these classes, don't forget to also update those classes' name in the `toc-generator.js` file.
+If you change these classes, don't forget to also update those classes' name in the `toc-generator.js` file.